yeexunwei/yeexunwei.github.io/_pages/cv.md

 **Bachelor of Computer Science (Information Systems), University of Malaya**\
 *2016 – 2020*\
-Pass with Honours (with Distinction) — 3.87/4.0 GPA
+First-Class Honours (with Distinction) — 3.87/4.0 GPA